Since completing university in England, Paul has worked as a bookseller, librarian and freelance writer. He currently lives in Florida.

 - Jane Seymour was given a Queen's funeral, the only one of Henry's wives to have this honor, and when he died in 1547, Henry chose to be buried next to her grave, at his request.

 Anne of Cleves

-- Henry wanted to marry again, and after suggestions that Anne of Cleves might be suitable, Henry sent his favorite portrait painter, Hans Holbein the Younger, to Germany to paint a likeness of her.
+- After suggestions that Anne of Cleves might make a suitable bride, Henry sent his favorite portrait painter, Hans Holbein the Younger, to Germany to paint a likeness of her.
 Henry liked what he saw in the picture and agreed to wed Anne.

-- Henry quickly regretted the decision, however, and asked for an annulment.
-Anne was happy to agree to the union being dissolved on the grounds that it had not been consummated.
+- After Henry regretted his decision to marry and asked for an annulment, Anne was happy to agree to the union being dissolved on the grounds that it had not been consummated.